Roswell Graves

 - [S142] American Missionary Association, Annual Report (n.p.: American Missionary Association, annually 1868-1887).
 File: Graves, Roswell.

-- [S266] Roswell Graves California Land Records; Military Scrip Warrant Patent; Document # 5789, Serial # CACAAA 036699; California Bureau of Land Management, Sacramento, California.
+- [S266] Roswell Graves California Land Records; Military Scrip Warrant Patent; Document # 5789, Serial # CACAAA 036699; California Bureau of Land Management, Sacramento, Sacramento County, California.

 - [S143] Letter from L S Smith (Alturas, CA) to Mrs John Broder, 19 Jan 1917; privately held by Faye West (Edmonton, Alberta).
 File: Broder, John.